jschuster/-jschuster.github.io/_posts/2021/2021-11-05-android-studio-emulator-with-parameters.md

 ---
 title: "Launch emulator with parameters from Android Studio on a Mac"
+last_modified_at: 2024-04-15 12:00:00 +0200
 toc: true
 categories:
   - Development